SkygearIO/guides/cms/cms-basics.md

 Upload files (Coming soon)

 ## Getting started

-In this guide, you will learn how to configure the CMS with a YML file.
+In this guide, you will learn how to configure the CMS with a YAML file.
 To start with, enable the CMS plug-in at the Developer Portal.
-You will see a YML editor when the CMS is enabled successfully.
+You will see a YAML editor when the CMS is enabled successfully.

 The new CMS is only available for Skygear v1.6.1+.
 If you are not a new Skygear user and you want to use the new CMS, upgrade your Skygear app to v1.6.1 and re-enable the CMS plug-in.

 ![CMS YML editor](/assets/cms/cms-yml-editor.png)

+If you are not familiar with YAML, we suggest you reading the [YAML doc](http://yaml.org/start.html) to familiarize yourself with the syntax.

 ## CMS overview